ploomber/contributing/documentation/README.md

 A great idea to find patterns is to search on Stack Overflow for popular questions.
 Finding popular Stack Overflow questions will tell us what people are trying to do.
 For example, sklearn-evaluation provides a function to plot a confusion matrix; if we search "confusion matrix" we'll find questions such as "How do I plot a normalized confusion matrix?" or "How do I plot a multiclass confusion matrix?", both of them are good candidates to be included as recipes in our cookbook.

-The recipes should be included in the docstrings of the relevant functions/classes.
+If the recipes are simple, they should be included in the docstrings of the relevant functions/classes (and they [should be tested as part of the CI](https://docs.pytest.org/en/7.1.x/how-to/doctest.html)).
+When the recipes are more ellaborated (e.g., they require some setup that needs explanation, other packages, or multiple modules), we can create a *Cookbook* section in the documentation and add them as notebooks.

 ### API Reference